DUNE-DAQ/triggermodules/README.md

 Then, you need to build DuneTriggerAlgs, which is a dependency of this package, the way to do that is here (well, not really, but soon): https://github.com/plasorak/DuneTriggerAlgs

-Optionally, you can install DuneTriggerGenerators: https://github.com/plasorak/DuneTriggerGenerators.
+Optionally, you can install DuneTriggerMCGenerators: https://github.com/plasorak/DuneTriggerMCGenerators, you should get a warning if you don't, but you can ignore it unless you really want the MC generators.

 Finally, you should go back to the place called "MyTopDir" in the first link from the appfwk instruction, and do